SAP-samples/cloud-dqm-sample-payloads/README.md

 ![sample15](/images/sample15.jpg)

-* Expand one of the collections and select any of the samples.
+* Click one of the collections to expand it.
+If you select the samplesAddressCleanse collection, then click one of the folders to expand it.
+Select one of the POST requests in the list.

 ![sample16](/images/sample16.jpg)